 A Medical Savings Account (MSA) option is offered by various companies and allows Medicare to transfer funds into your account.
 It’s a combination of a “High-Deductible” plan (Plan C) and a separate savings account.
 Different deductible amounts are available.
 Once the deductible is met, covered benefits are paid with no out-of-pocket expenses.
-These plans are similar to HSAs offered to applicants under age 65.
+They are similar to HSAs offered to applicants under age 65.

 What If I Am Considered Uninsurable?